-CIB Marine evaluates securities in its portfolio for credit-related OTTI by evaluating estimated discounted cash flows and comparing this to the current amortized cost of each respective security.
-When the estimated discounted cash flows are less than the current amortized cost of a security, a credit-related OTTI charge is recognized through earnings.
-To determine whether or not OTTI is evident in the TPCDOs, projected cash flows are discounted using the Index Rate plus the original discount margin.
-The Index Rate for each security is the three-month U.S. dollar LIBOR.
+CIB Marine evaluates securities in its portfolio for expected credit loss by evaluating estimated discounted cash flows and comparing this to the current amortized cost of each respective security.
+When the estimated discounted cash flows are less than the current amortized cost of a security, a provision expense for the allowance for credit loss is recognized through earnings.
+To determine whether a provision is needed is evident in the TPCDOs, projected cash flows are discounted using the Index Rate plus the original discount margin.
+The Index Rate for each security is the three-month U.S. dollar synthetic LIBOR ("LIBOR").
 The discount rates are as follows: LIBOR + 0.56% for PreTSL 26 B-1, LIBOR + 0.30% for PreTSL 27 A-1 and LIBOR + 0.90% for PreTSL 28 A-1.
-Other key assumptions used in deriving cash flows for the pool of collateral for determining whether OTTI exists include default rate scenarios with annualized default rate vector of 0.25% per annum over the remaining life; loss severity rates of approximately 85%, or a recovery rate of 15%; and prepayment speeds of approximately 1% per annum.
+Other key assumptions used in deriving cash flows for the pool of collateral for determining whether a credit loss provision is needed includes default rate scenarios with annualized default rate vector of 0.25% per annum over the remaining life; loss severity rates of approximately 85%, or a recovery rate of 15%; and prepayment speeds of approximately 1% per annum.
 All current defaults are applied a loss severity of 100%, or a recovery rate of 0%; all current deferrals are applied a loss severity of 85%, or a recovery rate of 15%, with a two to five year recovery lag; and all future deferral or default events are considered to be defaults with a two year recovery lag and loss severity of 85%, or a recovery rate of 15%.

-Additional information related to the TPCDOs and related OTTI as of December 31, 2022, is provided in the table below:
+Additional information related to the TPCDOs and related estimated credit loss as of December 31, 2023, is provided in the table below:

 PreTSL 26 PreTSL 27 PreTSL 28

-(Doll ars in thousands)
+(Dol lars in thousands)

 Class B-1 A-1 A-1

 Seniority Mezzanine Senior Senior

-Amortized cost \$3,430 \$802 \$451
+Amortized cost \$3,414 \$792 \$445

-Fair value \$2,794 \$713 \$404
+Fair value \$2,707 \$679 \$405

-Unrealized loss \$(636) \$(89) \$(47)
+Unrealized loss \$(707) \$(113) \$(40)

-Total credit-related OTTI recognized in earnings (1) \$(103) \$ \$
+Provision for estimated credit loss recognized in earnings in 2023 (1) \$ \$ \$

 Moody's /S&P /Fitch Ratings Baa1/NR/BB+ Aa1/NR/NR Aaa/NR/NR

 Percent of current deferrals and defaults to total collateral balances 18% 20% 18%

-Percent of excess subordination to performing collateral (2) 26% 64% 77%
+Percent of excess subordination to performing collateral (2) 28% 64% 77%